bineta1994/my_dictionary/README.md

 **Html and CSS**
 the project uses html and css to build and style the website.
 Thesed two technologies compliment each other.

-**Javascript**
+**Javascript/ jquery**
-Used javascript from materialize to add interactivity.
+Used javascript/jquery from materialize to add interactivity.

+**python/flask**
+used python and flask to handle the backend logic of the program and to render templates.

 **Materialize**
 most of my html code was retrieved from materialize.

+**MongoDB**
+used mongo DB to create a database, which was used to create the frontend website

 **Inspect/ Toggle device toolbar**
 Used these tools to test the responsiveness of the website in different browser sizes like: desktop, mobile, and tablet.
 And made chnages accordingly to the website to enhance their responsivess and layout.